 Shop Around for Low Rates

-Those who are currently looking to take out a student loan are in the best position to benefit from low-interest rates.
-Taking out a loan right now allows you to get one for an interest rate that is potentially going to be much lower than normal.
-To be smart about choosing a student loan provider right now, you should be comparing rates from different providers.
-With many student loans being offered at a low-interest rate, other providers might also begin to lower theirs to stay competitive.
+Those who are currently looking to take out a new student loan are in a position to benefit from these lower interest rates.
+With many student loans being offered at a low interest rate, other providers might also begin to lower theirs to stay competitive.
 This allows anyone looking for a loan to be selective of the provider they go through to help them get the best interest rate available.

 If you are applying for a fixed-rate loan right now it’s important to understand how your interest rate will impact you in the future.
 For younger students who don’t yet have experience with taking out a loan, it might be difficult to think about the amount you owe that far in advance.

 With tuition bills coming due and interest rates at low rates, some families may consider inverting the borrowing order.
 An alternative strategy would be to consider borrowing the money this year even if you have money saved.
 This would allow the student or parent to lock in existing lower rates now rather than taking on the loans later when the interest rates are unknown.
 Now with the Secure Act student loan provision, college saving plan money can be used to pay off student debt which reduces your risk.